PeterMarshall29/book1/_build/html/_sources/jupyternotebooks/glossary.md

 Algorithm
   Algorithm: A sequence of steps or rules to solve a problem, often implemented using STL (Standard Template Library).

+Array
+  Fundamental method for representing a sequence of objects in memory, under a single variable name - part of the core language.

 Arguments
   Values passed to a function or template.
 For templates, the arguments are usually types.